Updated: Sep 25

-In many types of California personal injury lawsuits, emotional distress damages may make up a significant portion of the recovery.
-In most cases, you can receive financial compensation for your emotional suffering in addition to recovering for the more obvious economic losses like medical expenses, missed earnings, etc., associated with your physical injuries.
+In many types of California employment law cases, emotional distress damages may make up a significant portion of the recovery.
+In most cases, you can receive financial compensation for your emotional suffering in addition to recovering for the more obvious economic losses like unpaid wages, missed earnings, etc., associated with your employment law claim.

-Depending on the nature of your injuries and the particulars of your case, the amount and availability of emotional distress damages can vary substantially.
-However, you might be able to negotiate a personal injury settlement with an insurance provider that includes payment for emotional distress, even if you decide not to file a lawsuit for your injuries.
+Depending on the nature of your lawsuit against your employer and the particulars of your case, the amount and availability of emotional distress damages can vary substantially.
+However, you might be able to negotiate a settlement with an insurance provider that includes payment for emotional distress, even if you decide not to file a lawsuit for your injuries.

-Let's talk about psychological and emotional suffering and how it can be quantified under California personal injury law.
+Let's talk about psychological and emotional suffering and how it can be quantified under a California employment law claim.

 What Counts As Emotional Distress Damages In California?

-Damages for emotional suffering are intended to compensate for the psychological toll your injuries have had on your daily life.
-Many different and extensive signs and symptoms of emotional distress are used in personal injury claims in California.
+Damages for emotional suffering are intended to compensate for the psychological toll your employment discrimination lawsuit have had on your daily life.
+Many different and extensive signs and symptoms of emotional distress are used in workplace-discrimination related claims in California.

 Loss of sleep, worry, and terror are all included under emotional distress.
 The same goes for some instances of dread, embarrassment, anxiety, and sadness.

-Depending on the injury, emotional discomfort varies from person to person.
-There is no definitive description; therefore, if you experience psychological problems resulting from an accident, keep track of them.
+Depending on the type of employment discrimination lawsuit, emotional discomfort varies from person to person.
+There is no definitive description; therefore, if you experience psychological problems resulting from your claim, keep track of them.
 These problems might be compensatable.
 For example, you might not find anything that someone else finds upsetting, and vice versa.

-That said, if you're not sure how or what to keep track of, seek advice from a prescreened California personal injury lawyer.
-A lawyer will have the experience and knowledge to help you find and record as much admissible evidence as possible.
+That said, if you're not sure how or what to keep track of, seek advice from a pre-screened Los Angeles employment lawyer.
+An employment lawyer will have the experience and knowledge to help you find and record as much admissible evidence as possible.

-You are probably receiving medical care if your injuries are severe enough to prompt you to launch a personal injury case.
+You are probably receiving medical care if your injuries are severe enough to prompt you to launch a workers'. compensation case.
 Tell your doctor about any psychological symptoms you've had since the accident and your physical wounds.
 The evidence in your favor is emotional suffering that has been medically verified.

 Additionally, it's a good idea to keep a daily log or diary in which you list your feelings regarding the incident, your injuries, and how it has changed your life.